 “Gartner, an information technology research giant, markets itself as an “independent and objective” company offering actionable technology from an “unbiased source.”

 In fact, Gartner is not independent, objective or unbiased, and its business model is extortionate by its very nature.
 Its substantial success is due to the worst kept secret in the IT industry: Gartner has a “pay to play” business model that by its design rewards Gartner clients who spend substantial sums of its various services by ranking them favorably by its influential Magic Quadrant research reports and punishes technology companies that choose not to spend substantial sums on Gartner services.”

 This next quote gets to the heart of how Gartner pitches to vendors.

 “While Gartner pruports to provide objective and unbiased analysis of technology companies in its Magic Quadrant reports, Gartner sells other services to technology companies, including consulting services, informing companies that, if they pay for Gartner’s “consulting” services, t he companies will enhance thier relationships with Gartner analysts, an obvious means of improving their prospects in the Magic Quadrant Report.
 This pay to play business model is facilitated by Gartner’s immense influence within the IT industry.
 A favorable ranking in Gartner’s Magic Quadrant report can “make or break” an IT company.
 IT companies are pressured into spending substantial sums of Gartner’s “consulting” services to better position themselves in these “magic” reports.
 As one published article questioning Gartner’s business practices observed: ” failure to get a favorable mention in an analyst report could undermine years of product development.
 Acceptance, on the other hand, boosts a company’s exposure and is essential for buyers drawing up short lists.”

-How the Magic Quadrant is Used
+How the Magic Quadrant is Used by Software Buyers